pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 This option seems viaiable on the face however it does not resolve the issue where a OT user attempts to stand up a workspace while a VMDiskImage is syncing.
 This would still result in a workspace getting stuck and requiring outside intervention.

+#### Usage of outside service to Record VMDI usage in workspaces

+This option would circumvent the need for the new CRD and Controller however would result in the duplication of state.
+OT should be the ultimate sources of truth when it comes to resource ownership and this introduction of an outside service may result in more indirection and issues with state incosistency.